franciscolourenco/done/README.md

 ## Compatibility

 Implemented using fish_right_prompt, so it can be used together with other fish_prompt packages.
-Except if they also user a fish_right_prompt.
+Except if they already use fish_right_prompt.

 ## Support
 - OS X 10.8+: Notification Center